yshmarov/yshmarov.github.io/_posts/2024-01-27-gem-ferrum-generate-pdf.md

 youtube_id: QjPwaIK-sgQ
 ---

+Thanks to URLBOX for sponsoring this blogpost!
+Convert URL to PNG/PDF with [UrlBox screenshot API](https://urlbox.com/screenshot-api).
+Urlbox also helps to block Ads & Popups, Bypass Captchas, Auto-Accept Cookies.

+****

 Usually I would use an HTML-to-PDF library to to generate and display a PDF of a web page.

 **An absolutely different**, alternative way to view or download a page as `PDF`/`PNG (screenshot)` would be via a **headless browser API**.